Timman70/hass-tivo/README.md

 - Define up to 20 favorite channels
 - Clean integration with the Home Assistant UI

+## 📡 Enable TiVo Remote Control

+Before using this integration, you must enable remote access on your TiVo:

+1. On your TiVo remote, press the **TiVo** button
+2. Navigate to **Settings & Messages → Settings → Network → View Network Details**
+3. Ensure **Allow Network Remote Control** is set to **Yes**
+4. Note the IP address shown here for use during integration setup

+Once done, continue below:

 ## 📦 Installation

 1. Download the latest [release ZIP](https://github.com/Timman70/hass-tivo/blob/main/tivo_v0.1.zip) or clone this repo into your Home Assistant `custom_components` directory: